krzychb/esp32-lna/README.md

 ## What is this the LNA?

-According to [original technical reference manual](https://esp32.com/viewtopic.php?t=6745#p29008),  ESP32 integrates and analog amplifier designed to amplify s small DC signal that is then passed on to SAR ADC1 for sampling.
+According to [original technical reference manual](https://esp32.com/viewtopic.php?t=6745#p29008),  ESP32 integrates an analog amplifier designed to amplify a small DC signal that is then passed on to SAR ADC1 for sampling.
 The amplification gain is adjustable with two off-chip capacitors.

 ![alt text](docs/_static/Low_Noise_Amplifier_Overview.png "ESP32 LNA Overview")